mjourdan/nitrokey-documentation/source/components/nitrokeys/hsm/getting-started-pkiaas.rst

 We also want to have shared control over the use of the CA, so we will also rely upon a m-of-n scheme, with pubkeys authentication.
-Pubkey authentication will be possible by the mean of personal HSM devices distributed to key custodians.
+Pubkey authentication will be possible by the means of personal HSM devices distributed to key custodians.

 One thing to do is to define how many people will be involved in those m-of-n schemes, and what is the quorum to reach.
 We suggest the number of required parts to be greater than the number to additional parts.
-A quorum of 3 people needed out of 5 key custodians is a common ration.
+A quorum of 3 people needed out of 5 key custodians is a common ratio.

 Requirements
 ------------

 The following devices will be involved:

--  two Nitrokey HSM 2 for the root CA and its backup
+* Two Nitrokey HSM 2 for the root CA and its backup, called “CA HSM”
--  five Nitrokey HSM 2 for personal authentication
+* Five Nitrokey HSM 2 for personal authentication, called “personal HSM”
--  we also suggest to keep one spare device, just in case
+* We also suggest to keep one spare device, just in case

 Our setup will involve:

--  the certificate operator personal machine, to run
+* The certificate operator personal machine, to run

-   -  SmartCard Shell, a Java based graphical user interface to initialize the devices
+  * SmartCard Shell, a Java based graphical user interface to initialize the devices
-   -  OCF, to connect your HSM devices to the remote CA web app
+  * OCF, to connect your HSM devices to the remote CA web app

--  a Docker server, on which will be deployed
+* A Docker server, on which will be deployed

-   -  PKIAAS, a Java based web app to sign the root CA and deliver intermediate certificates
+  * PKIAAS, a Java based web app to sign the root CA and deliver intermediate certificates

 Both SmartCard Shell and PKIAAS are developed by CardContact, the company that makes the chip embedded in Nitrokey HSM 2.
 Details on how